 DBSA Support Groups provide a caring environment for people to come together to discuss their challenges and successes in living with a mood disorder, or supporting a loved one with a mood disorder.
 We provide a forum for mutual understanding, self-discovery, and finding a path to wellness with support from others who have been there.

 We have resumed in person meetings.
 Please see the Google calendar on the right for addresses and COVID-19 policy for each host space.

-Due to COVID-19 (coronavirus) all in-person meetings have been moved to an online format.
-To that end, we are utilizing Zoom to allow participants to connect weekly.
-For dial-in instructions, please see the Google calendar on this or our Events page.
+We are utilizing Zoom to allow participants to connect virtually.
+For dial-in instructions, please see the Google calendar on the right.

 Use the lower righthand icon (+GoogleCalendar) to add these events to your Google Calendar for easy access.

 We are a peer support group for adults with depression or bipolar disorder.

 Youth with depression or bipolar disorder and family and friends may attend the relevant groups listed on the chapter website.

 We want everyone to have the opportunity to share.
 Time is limited, so we ask that everyone be respectful of other participants’ share-time needs.

 The facilitator may sometimes need to respectfully and gently interrupt participants to put closure on their share, to ensure there is enough time for everyone to share.

 We recognize that we often benefit as much by supporting others as we do by receiving support.